 Some of these weapons were brought to life, as was the case with the atomic bomb, but some have never seen the light of the day.
 The Japanese Ku-Go “Death Ray” weapon falls into the latter category.

-Paradoxically, the origins of the Japanese death ray were rooted in the United States.
+Interestingly, the origins of the Japanese death ray were rooted in the United States.

 One of the most brilliant scientists of all times, Nikola Tesla, was one of the first to claim to have built a “death ray” weapon.
 He called his weapon “Teleforce” and it wasn’t designed to use any kind of rays but to project microscopic, electrically-charged particles.